 Cheque Bounce Charges

-The fee or charges for a bounced cheque vary from bank to bank.
+The fee or bank charges for a bounced cheque vary from bank to bank.
 Please note that the banks also charge GST as per the applicable GST rates on cheque bounce charges.

 - SBI Cheque Bounce Charges: Rs 500